orthanc-mirrors/orthanc-book/Sphinx/source/faq/db-benchmark.rst

 as their performance is not optimal and they currently lack the latest DB features like:

 * The ``ExtendedFind`` extension to perform ordering and more advanced filtering in ``/tools/find``.
-* Key-Value Stores and Queues to enable some features like the Rest API of the :ref:`Worklist plugin <worklist>` or enable the :ref:`advanced storage <advanced-storage>` plugin.
+* Key-Value Stores and Queues to enable some features like the REST API of the :ref:`Worklist plugin <worklist>` or enable the :ref:`advanced storage <advanced-storage>` plugin.